JoaoCampos07/Docker/General-questions.md

 Using Windows Container modules.

 ### What happens to the properties that i define in the `appsettings.json` when i use docker ? (pag.
 109)
-Those properties __will be overriden by the values of Environment Variables that are specify in docker-compose.override.yaml__ when we use the docker technology.
+Those properties __will be overriden by the values of Environment Variables that are specify in docker-compose.override.yaml__ when we use docker.
 In the docker-compose.yaml and docker-compose.override.yaml i can define those environment variables so that docker will set them was OS Environemnt Variables.
 In my settings.json in the app :
 ``` json